-- The ISO preserves ramping capability in the first and second non-binding fifteenminute interval of the RTUC process that precedes the FMM, referred to as the "buffer interval," through a configurable parameter (%).
-Although the first fifteenminutebuffer interval is not financially binding from a FMM perspective, it is part of the RTUC and as such may issue binding commitments of resources that can be started within its time horizon.
-The parameter ensures the FRP awards from prior FMMs are preserved in the first and second fifteen-minute intervals in each RTUC processin the buffer interval so that they are available in the FMM interval.
-The value is currently set at 100%. - For CAISO balancing area, there is a minimum FRP requirement enforced in the real-time markets, i.e., in STUC, FMM and RTD markets.
-This minimum requirement is applied when CAISO area FRP requirements are equal or greater than 60 percent of the entire system requirement. - If a BAA fails the flexible ramping sufficiency test or capacity test at T-55 minutes prior to the start of the next trading hour, the BAA will have its own FRP requirement and financially binding resource FRP awards and prices in the first 15-minute interval of the trading hour in FMM as the associated RTUC process is executed after the tests at T-55.
+- The ISO preserves ramping capability in the first and second fifteen-minute interval of the RTUC process through a configurable parameter (%).
+Although the first fifteen-minute interval is not financially binding from a FMM perspective, it is part of the RTUC and as such may issue binding commitments of resources that can be started within its time horizon.
+The parameter ensures the FRP awards from prior FMMs are preserved in the first and second fifteen-minute intervals in each RTUC process.
+The value is currently set at 100%. - If a BAA fails the flexible ramping sufficiency test or capacity test at T-55 minutes prior to the start of the next trading hour, the BAA will have its own FRP requirement and financially binding resource FRP awards and prices in the first 15-minute interval of the trading hour in FMM as the associated RTUC process is executed after the tests at T-55.